Group shot WSC and MC

 Who does the Code apply to?

-This Code of Conduct applies to all Melville Cares personnel, inclusive of all employee categories, board directors, volunteers and contractors.
+The Melville Cares Code of Conduct applies to all Melville Cares personnel, inclusive of all employee categories, board directors, volunteers and contractors.

 Responsibilities under the Code